+The country known as the world’s largest democracy has a population of over one billion, and almost half of them are under 25 years of age.
 India’s economy has grown by about 6 per cent per year since the 1990s and by more than 9 per cent between 2005 and 2008.
-Even though the economy has slowed down, the growth was still around 7 per cent 2011.
+Since then it has slowed down, slightly.

 Growth, particularly within the IT and other service sectors, has made an impression on the rest of the world.
 India’s middle class is growing and it is estimated that about 1 per cent of India’s poor is able to climb above the poverty line every year.
-However, economic development has mostly benefited those who live in cities and poverty remains a major challenge in rural areas.
+However, economic development has mostly benefited those who live in cities and poverty remains a major challenge for the country.

 A society full of contradictions

-The biggest challenges for India are about reducing the high levels of tuberculosis, malaria, malnutrition among children and youth and maternal mortality.
-There is a gender aspect to these problems since they affect women and girls to a larger extent.
+One of the biggest challenges for India is the fight against the high incidence of tuberculosis and malaria as well as reducing the number of malnourished children and adolescents.
+India also has a high maternal mortality.
+There is a gender aspect to all of these problems since they affect women and girls the most.

-But there is also another side to the country.
+But there is also another aspect of the country.
 India is the world’s largest democracy with a well-developed civil society.
-Examples of improvements are increased literacy rates and reduced infant mortality rates.
+The literacy rates have gone up and the infant mortality rates have decreased.
 Elections are held every five years, and the country has an independent judiciary and a well-developed legal system.
 Despite many languages, religions and cultures, the country has handled and solved many serious conflicts within the framework of democracy.

 Severe environmental degradation

 Economic development in India has taken its toll on the environment and environmental awareness in the country is low.
 Each year, reoccurring natural disasters, particularly floods and droughts, affect millions of people.
-Climate change, with glaciers in the Himalayas melting fast, is having an effect on coastal areas and the heavily populated river delta in north and east India.
+Climate change, with glaciers in the Himalayas melting fast, affects both coastal areas and the densely populated river deltas in northern and eastern India.

-Because India has a population of 1.2 billion people and a fast-growing economy, the country is a key player in the work against global climate change.
+Due to its size and fast-growing economy, India is a key player in the work against global climate change.